Teenager-with-hand-up-to-camera

 First, since when did it hurt to have more avenues for prospects to find you and buy from you?

-Finally, if your competitors are creating content, by not doing so yourself you’re putting your business at a disadvantage.
+If your competitors are creating content, by not doing so yourself you’re putting your business at a disadvantage.
 Because when your prospects are looking for information, they won’t be finding it from you.
 And when they need help, you won’t be the first business they call.

 Content takes too long to deliver results